CHToken/grpc-sniperv2.0/README.md

 ## **Features**

 - **Listen/Subscribe to New Tokens:** Stay updated with real-time token launches.
+- **Buy From SnipeList:** Buy only from your provided token list.
 - **Filters for Buy and Sell:** Customize rules to optimize your trades from rugs.
 - **Fast Transaction Execution:** Ensures your transactions are processed swiftly.
+- **Most Advanced RugCheck:** Stay secured with our advanced rugcheck.
 - **Advanced Buy Logic:** Implements smart strategies for token acquisition.
 - **Advanced Sell Logic:** Automates token selling for maximum profitability.
 - **Snipes on Next Block:** Executes transactions at the earliest possible opportunity.